A finitely-generated amenable group with very poor compression into Lebesgue spaces: Introduction

 Most of our work will then go into constructing a group that contains suitable bi-Lipschitz copies of these cube-quotients.
+The basic strategy of using a sequence of poor-distortion finite subsets to bound above the compression exponent of a group is not new; for example, Arzhantzeva, Dru\c{t}u and Sapir use it in~\cite{ArzDruSap09} for their construction of finitely-generated groups with arbitrary compression exponents into uniformly convex Banach spaces, except that their finitary obstructions are sequences of expanders, and they use free products (hence giving non-amenable examples) to construct finitely-generated groups containing them.

 Our construction will give a two-fold Abelian extension of any suitable base group $G$ (which could be, for example, the classical lamplighter $\bbZ_2\wr \bbZ$, so that among our examples of groups with very poor compression we find certain four-step solvable groups).
 The first of these extensions of $G$ is a wreath product, but the second is something rather more complicated.

-More precisely, we begin with any finitely-generated amenable $G$ that has exponential growth, form the wreath product over it $H := \bbZ_6\wr G$ and equip it with its natural lifted generating set and word metric.
-Consider this as acting by translation on the $\bbZ_2$-vector space $\bbZ_2^{\oplus H}$.
+More precisely, we begin with any finitely-generated amenable $G$ that has exponential growth, form the wreath product over it $H := \bbZ_6\wr G$ and equip it with its natural lifted generating set and word metric (we will comment on the modulus $6$ shortly).
+Consider $H$ as acting by translation on the $\bbZ_2$-vector space $\bbZ_2^{\oplus H}$.
 These are the ingredients needed to form another wreath product $\bbZ_2\wr H = \bbZ_2^{\oplus H}\rtimes H$, but we will instead examine a slightly more complicated relative of this construction.
 (Indeed, while the random walk method gives an upper bound $\a_2^\ast(\bbZ_2\wr H) \leq \frac{1}{2}$, and a recent analysis by Li~\cite{Li09} building on a construction from de Cornulier, Stalder and Valette~\cite{deCStaVal09} has shown that it is at least $\frac{1}{6}$, its exact value is currently unknown.
 Arzhantseva, Guba and Sapir originally proposed the related iterated wreath product $\bbZ\wr (\bbZ\wr \bbZ)$ as a candidate for having zero Euclidean compression exponent, but Li's work now also gives a positive lower bound for this exponent.)
 We will first identify a translation invariant $\bbZ_2$-subspace $V \leq \bbZ_2^{\oplus H}$, and will then form instead the semidirect product $(\bbZ_2^{\oplus H}/V)\rtimes H$, equipped with the natural generating set that consists of lifts of the generators of $H$ and the single new generator $\delta_{e_H} + V \leq \bbZ_2^{\oplus H}/V$.
-By making the right choice of $V$ this will give an example to which we can apply our argument using high-distortion embedded cube-quotients as an obstruction to compression into Lebesgue spaces.